UncleMac66/nodenurse/README.md

   --all,-a               Use all hosts that are listed in slurm.

+  --idle                 Use hosts that are in a 'idle' state in slurm.

   --drain                Use hosts that are in a 'drain' state in slurm.

   --down                 Use hosts that are in a 'down' state in slurm.

-  --idle                 Use hosts that are in a 'idle' state in slurm.
+  --alldown              Use hosts that are in a 'down' or 'drain' state in slurm.

   --partition,-p <name>  Use all nodes in a specified slurm partition name (i.e. compute).

-  * indicates function is a work in progress

 Examples:
   ./nodenurse.sh -c <path/to/hostfile>    runs a fresh healthcheck on the node(s) in the provided hostlist.